Family Systems Therapy

 You will be expected to fill out the forms and send them back in, if possible, before your first session.
 If this is not possible, tell the receptionist, and she will have an intake specialist call you and write down your answers, while on the phone.

 Your family therapist will most likely “break the ice” first.
 What does that mean?
-Well, it means he/she may introduce himself/herself and allow everyone in the room to introduce themselves too.
-Then, he/she will probably ask everyone to share a little about what they like – i.e. what you like to eat, watch on television, what sports teams you like, and what you like to do for fun – individually and as a family.
+Well, it means they may introduce themself and allow everyone in the room to introduce themselves too.
+Then, they will probably ask everyone to share a little about what they like – i.e. what you like to eat, watch on television, what sports teams you like, and what you like to do for fun – individually and as a family.

 The therapist may crack a light joke to lighten the mood.
 Don’t worry, it won’t have anything to do with why you are seeking therapy or any issues you may have.
 The goal of this part of the session is to loosen everyone up so everyone feels safe and comfortable in the room.
 Then, the therapist may ask everyone (one at a time) what brought you to therapy, and what you would like to accomplish from it.

-Each person will be able to share his/her thoughts – without interruptions.
+Each person will be able to share their thoughts – without interruptions.
 If interruptions occur, the therapist will intervene and ask others to hold their thoughts and opinions until later.
-During this process, the therapist may video and/or audio record (with everyone’s permission) the session, or jot down notes so that he/she can properly address any issues and develop a proper treatment plan for the family.
+During this process, the therapist may video and/or audio record (with everyone’s permission) the session, or jot down notes so that they can properly address any issues and develop a proper treatment plan for the family.

 Note: It is illegal and unethical to video and/or record therapy sessions without your permission, so if you opt to be recorded, so the therapist can give you all of his/her attention, you, along with the rest of your family members, will need to sign waivers granting permission for any recordings.
 All recordings are confidential and will be destroyed after 7 years.